-Tallinna Vezi mainly supports initiatives that are related to environmental education or local community.
 Each year our employees devote their time to hold water seminars in schools and nurseries.
 Tallinna Vesi intends to continue doing so on a regular basis.
 In the upcoming years, a wider range of employees will be involved in giving lessons.
-1,371 children participated in such group conversations in 2017 (2016: 1,553).
-Additionally, AS Tallinna Vesi hosted points for nursery children on two orienteering days "You know it", which were organised by the local authorities.
-Approximately 550 children participated and learnt about the relations between tap water and the environment.
+1,243 children participated in such group conversations in 2018 (2017: 1,371).
+Additionally, AS Tallinna Vesi organised several public seminars together with the City Museum of Tallinn.